Towards Weaker Variance Assumptions for Stochastic Optimization

 Hence, for any $\bar\bx$ such that $Q\bar\bx=0$, the left-hand side of \eqref{eq: abc} grows quadratically in $\bar\bx$ and the right-hand side grows linearly in $\bar \bx$.
 As a result, there cannot exist constants $a, b, c$ for which \eqref{eq: abc} holds for all $\bx$.
 The condition \eqref{eq: bg} holds trivially in this case.$ \blacklozenge$ \end{example}

 Due to the relationship described above between \eqref{eq: bg} and \eqref{eq: abc}, a special case of the result of \cite{neu2024dealing} (see also \cite{domke2023provable} for an earlier reference) has, to our knowledge, the weakest assumptions on the variance for stochastic convex optimization problems while obtaining the optimal convergence rate.
-Given $f(\bx)=\mathbb{E}_{\xi\in\Xi}[\widetilde{f}(\bx, \xi)]$, it is worth noting that a sufficient condition often used for \eqref{eq: abc} with $b\equiv 0$ is convexity and smoothness of the functions $\bx\mapsto \widetilde{f}(\bx, \xi)$ {\em for every $\xi$} \citep{garrigos2023handbook}.

-An example is the finite-sum case when $f(\bx) = \frac{1}{n} \sum_{i=1}^n f_i(\bx)$ and each $f_i$ is assumed to be convex and smooth, see for example \cite[Lemma 4.20]{garrigos2023handbook}.
+Given $f(\bx)=\mathbb{E}_{\xi\in\Xi}[\widetilde{f}(\bx, \xi)]$, a sufficient condition often used for \eqref{eq: abc} with $b\equiv 0$ is convexity and smoothness of the functions $\bx\mapsto \widetilde{f}(\bx, \xi)$ {\em for every $\xi$} \citep{garrigos2023handbook}.
+This requirement is reasonable in the finite-sum case: $f(\bx) = \frac{1}{n} \sum_{i=1}^n f_i(\bx)$ and each $f_i$ is assumed to be convex and smooth, see for example \cite[Lemma 4.20]{garrigos2023handbook}.
+(This assumption is also used in \cite{moulines2011non}.)
 In contrast, \eqref{eq: bg} does not require such conditions: It can be true even when individual functions $f_i$ are nonconvex or nonsmooth, provided that the sum is convex and satisfies \eqref{eq: bg}.
 This setting is often referred to as \emph{sum-of-nonconvex problems}; see for example \cite{allen2016improved}.

-Let us also mention another line of work focusing on stochastic optimization with \emph{heavy-tailed noise} that is an alternative relaxation of bounded-variance assumption \citep{gorbunov2023high,nguyen2023improved,gurbuzbalaban2021heavy}.
-This line of work is not immediately related to ours.
+There is another line of work, not immediately related to ours, that focuses on stochastic optimization with \emph{heavy-tailed noise} as an alternative relaxation of the bounded-variance assumption \citep{gorbunov2023high,nguyen2023improved,gurbuzbalaban2021heavy}.